ahmed-benali/election_system/README.md

 ########################

-this desktop application is built on netbeans and to run it you need to follow these steps first:
+this desktop application is built on netbeans :

-1/ install the libs that are provided in "used_libs.zip"
+1/ libs used for the charts are provided in "used_libs.zip"

-2/ Create a local data base similar to the data base provided in project_report.pdf and keep the same attributes and db name
+2/ the src folder cointains the forms and java code

+3/ all other information needed is provided in Project-Report.pdf whithin a demonstration of the app working

 ########################